asmithdigital/raads-digital/docs/editor-guide.md

 Now, make some changes... add some markdown... go crazy...

-Then click commit changes.
-That's the same as saying save, except it's in git terminology.
-You can give your commit a title and a short description, make sure the option 'Commit directly to the main branch' is selected, and then click the commit changes button.
-You can think of this as adding a line to a changelog because that's exactly what it does.
-You can see a history of all commits in the commit history.
+Then click the Commit changes button, give your commit a title and a short description, make sure the option 'Commit directly to the main branch' is selected, and then click the Commit changes button.

 That's it!
 You have just edited the page.
 Go to the page, give it a few minutes, then refresh and it should update within 5-10 minutes.